metal-stack/metal-roles/partition/roles/alloy/README.md

 3. **Choose snippets** that match your legacy `promtail_scrape_configs` — see [Available snippets](#available-snippets).
 If the available snippets are close enough to your old setup, enable the relevant ones and adjust with the provided variables.
 Otherwise, continue with step 4.

-   If you use `syslog` or `journal-file`, set the corresponding legacy positions file variable so Alloy resumes from where promtail left off — see [Cursor/positions persistence](#cursorpositions-persistence) for details.
+   Set `alloy_migrate_from_promtail: true` to import cursor state from the legacy promtail positions file so Alloy resumes from where promtail left off.
+See [Cursor/positions persistence](#cursorpositions-persistence) for per-snippet details and the relevant variables.
+   **Without this, larger amounts of previously shipped entries may be re-shipped.**

    If your environment deploys Alloy on different host groups with different scrape needs (e.g. leaf switches vs. management servers), set `alloy_config_snippets` in per-group inventory files: